All businesses need insurance, but how much and what type depends

 and store personal data for any reason may need this

-policy.
-Check with your insurance agent to be certain
+homeowner's policy.
+Check with your insurance agent to

-you are fully covered.
-Not all home-based business
+be certain you are fully covered.
+Not all home-based

-particularly if the actual activity, such as house
+insurance, particularly if the actual activity, such as

-painting, does not occur at your home.
-If you need
+house painting, does not occur at your home.